-The Library has two meeting rooms that may be reserved for use by eligible health-related nonprofit organizations and public agencies.
-Please read the Facility Use Policy and then reserve a room using the online reservation system.
+The Library has meeting rooms that may be reserved for use by eligible health-related nonprofit organizations.
+Please read the Facility Use Policy and the Use of Library Rooms Policy and reserve a room using the online reservation system.

 Conference Room: Small, glass-walled room with a rectangular table and eight chairs.
 Additional chairs may be added to accommodate up to 13 people.
 Room includes a TV/display monitor and a white board.